whymsd/Pickup-League-Bot/readme.md

 - Calculate +/- on https://www.3dkingdoms.com/chess/elo.htm (since the program for it is inting...)

 ### TO DO (a l o t)
+- Clean up code
-- Add RNGing into generator
+- Add full player selection RNG into selection algorithm
-- Fix matchmaking algo
+- Fix matchmaking algo so it fully balances teams (needed before results program can work)
+- Prevent Generator from infinitely looping (need to work out how I want to do this)
 - Make results program actually work
-- Automate changing of points
+- Automate changing of points (may require a lot of work)
+- Fix the dakin bug

---- add actual discord integration in JS :)
+- *add actual discord integration in JS :)*